Rei-SwitchBot/faq/en-us/Others.md

 Tap the pencil icon to change the name of this scene

-Then Tap Cloud Service to set up a Siri Shortcuts.
+Then Tap Third-party Service to set up a Siri Shortcuts.